-Here are some of the top colors we see for mother of the bride dresses.
-Keep in mind sequined and beaded dresses can be a wonderful neutral choice.
+Silver, Neutral Gold/Champagne, Navy Blue, and Pink are some of the top colors we see for Mother-of-the-Bride dresses.
+Keep in mind sequined and beaded mother of the bride dresses can be a wonderful neutral choice.
 A floral printed mother of the bride dress is another great way to bridge in several colors.

 Should the Mother of the Bride or Mother of the Groom Coordinate?

 Traditionally, the Mother-of-the-Bride will select her gown or color first, and then she will communicate with the Mother-of-the-Groom about her choice so that they may select attire of generally equal formality in harmonious colors.
 However, the mothers’ dress styles do not have to exactly reflect each others’ choices — certainly, they do not need to match in color, and different hem lengths, fabrics, — as long as each style is appropriate for the wedding itself — are acceptable as well.